 07 Dec How to Promote Kickstarter Campaign?
 A Quick Promotion Guide.

+Let’s find out how to advertise a Kickstarter campaign and promote it well.
+Do you know?
 With nearly 508,000 projects on Kickstarter, your project will have a hard time getting noticed; worse case, it might not get any traction at all.
-The key to a successful Kickstarter campaign therefore is the promotion of your campaign.
+The key to a successful Kickstarter campaign, therefore, is the promotion of your campaign.

-When we say advertise though, it means more than just posting updates on Facebook or boosting a few posts.
-You need to have a kickstarter promotion strategy that should include key components as:
+When we say advertise Kickstarter though, it means more than just posting updates on Facebook or boosting a few posts.
+You need to have a Kickstarter promotion strategy that should include key components as:

 - A social media calendar with pre-planned campaigns and editorial posts